Staph Infection

 Staph Infection: Causes, Symptoms, Diagnosis, and Treatment

-Symptoms of staph infection
+Symptoms of Staph Infection

 Staphylococcus bacteria can cause staph infections with varying symptoms depending on the specific strain.
 These infections can be either localized or generalized.
 Additionally, there is a group of diseases that result from staphylococcal toxins.
 Staphylococcus aureus is the most harmful strain for humans, causing local infections primarily in the skin and subcutaneous tissues, as well as systemic illnesses.